minershive/hiveos-linux/hive/claymorex113/Readme!!!.txt

 -logfile debug log file name.
 After restart, miner will append new log data to the same file.
 If you want to clear old log data, file name must contain "noappend" string.
 	If missed, default file name will be used.

--nofee	set "1" to cancel my developer fee at all.
-In this mode some recent optimizations are disabled so mining speed will be slower by about 4%.
-	By enabling this mode, I will lose 100% of my earnings, you will lose only 2.5-3% of your earnings.
-	So you have a choice: "fastest miner" or "completely free miner but a bit slower".
-	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1% developer fee is too much for this miner and so on.
 -li	low intensity mode.
 Reduces mining intensity, useful if your cards are overheated.
 Note that mining speed is reduced too.
 	More value means less heat and mining speed, for example, "-li 10" is less heat and mining speed than "-li 1".
 You can also specify values for every card, for example "-li 3,10,50".
 	Default value is "0" - no low intensity mode.